 In a hospital on the outskirts of 1920s Los Angeles, an injured stuntman begins to tell a fellow patient, a little girl with a broken arm, a fantastic story of five mythical heroes.
 Thanks to his fractured state of mind and her vivid imagination, the line between fiction and reality blurs as the tale advances.

-Set in the early 1980s, this series dramatizes the personal computing boom through the eyes of a visionary, an engineer and a prodigy whose innovations directly confront the corporate ...
+Set in the 1980s, this series dramatizes the personal computing boom through the eyes of a visionary, an engineer and a prodigy whose innovations directly confront the corporate behemoths ...
 See full summary »

 Sam has roped his friend Marshall into going on a weekend outing.
 Marshall thinks the trip is about re-establishing their friendship, while Sam has ulterior motives - namely, trying to win back Zoe, a woman he loves.
 Sam talks his way into getting them invited to a party at a beach house where Zoe is getting married to Whit.
 While Marshall goes through all the emotions of deceit, like anger, depression and acceptance, Sam is trying all of the angles in trying to win Zoe back.
 Written by

 He would not take no for an answer.
 Our young hero traveled a great many leagues beneath the ocean's surface to find his shackled mermaid.
 And he had no intention of leaving without her.
 However, the evil Sea King had other plans.
 Like a mad man driven by love and revenge, he unsheathed his spear gun and fired!